 QWEL Certification and Design

 QWEL is a training program and certification process for landscape professionals.
-It certifies landscape designers and landscape installers in techniques and theory they can use to help homeowners create and maintain water-wise landscapes.
+It certifies landscape designers and landscape installers in techniques and theories they can use to help homeowners create and maintain water-wise landscapes.

 What Does a QWEL Designer Do?